 The ratio of the areas of the two different pistons in Equation 3 is called the multiplicative factor.
 Using Equation 3, you can see that the force on the slave piston in Figure 2 is four times the force applied by the master piston.
 So if the master piston applies 1 N of force to the liquid, the liquid's force on the slave piston is 4 N. But note that the master must be pushed down 4 cm while the slave rises only 1 cm.

 Force multiplication is the reason hydraulic machinery is so useful.
 A small force from the operator on one end of the machine is multiplied and results in a much larger force on the other end.
 Construction equipment like excavators and forklifts use the force multiplication of hydraulics.
 Often these machines have hydraulic cylinders.
 A hydraulic cylinder is made up of a piston and a cylinder that houses the piston and the hydraulic liquid.

 In this mechanical engineering project, you will apply the principles of hydraulics to build a working model of a knuckle crane that will pick up and move a load.
 You can use syringes to act as the hydraulic cylinders.
 The plunger of the syringe acts as the piston in the hydraulic cylinder.
-A real-life example of a hydraulic knuckle crane at work is shown in this Discovery Channel video:

 One approach to building your model knuckle crane is to use 4-inch bolts to attach two or three lengths of 2 x 2-inch wood.
 If you take this approach, you will have to figure out the best way to attach the pieces of wood together.
 You may want to attach syringes and pistons to each arm of the crane to make each part move separately from the other.
 You will also have to determine where to attach the syringes, as well as the sizes of syringes to use and how you will use force multiplication.
 Finally, you will need to choose the best attachment for picking up a load.
 Will you use a hook or a claw?